Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 What role does customer communication play in DSO optimization?

-Can a low DSO value also have negative effects?
+Can a low DSO have negative effects?

-How can digitalization help reduce DSO?
+How does digitalization help reduce DSO?

 Bereit zu starten?